-Task Details Create folders and groups for organizing devices Organize devices into folders and groups to ease the overhead involved in applying ZENworks configuration settings and performing tasks on similar devices.
+Task Details Description: Folder icon Create folders and groups for organizing devices Organize devices into folders and groups to ease the overhead involved in applying ZENworks configuration settings and performing tasks on similar devices.
 Rather than making assignments or performing tasks on individual devices, you can manage the folders and groups, with each device in a folder or group inheriting the assignment or task.
 For instructions, see "Organizing Devices: Folders and Groups" on page 23.
-Create registration keys or rules ZENworks Agent must be deployed on each device that you want to manage.
+Description: Registration icon Create registration keys or rules ZENworks Agent must be deployed on each device that you want to manage.
 When you deploy the ZENworks Agent to a device, the device is registered in your Management Zone.
 You can use registration keys or rules to automatically assign devices to the appropriate folders and groups, enabling the devices to immediately inherit any assignments associated with the folders and groups.
-For instructions, see "Creating Registration Keys and Rules" on page 27. .
-Add user sources You can connect to one or more LDAP directories to provide authoritative user sources in ZENworks.
+For instructions, see "Creating Registration Keys and Rules" on page 27.
+Description: Usersource icon Add user sources You can connect to one or more LDAP directories to provide authoritative user sources in ZENworks.
 Adding a user source lets you associate ZENworks administrator accounts with LDAP user accounts and associate devices with the users who primarily use them.
 In addition, adding users enables additional functionality for the following ZENworks products: Configuration Management: Enables you to assign bundles and policies to users as well as devices.
 Enables user-based inventory reports.
 Asset Management: Enables you to account for software licenses on a user basis as well as a device basis.
 Endpoint Security Management: Enables you to assign policies to users as well as devices.
 For instructions, see "Connecting to User Sources" on page 29.

-Task Details ₽ Create additional administrator accounts During installation, a default ZENworks administrator account (named Administrator) is created.
+Task Details Description: Admin Create additional administrator accounts During installation, a default ZENworks administrator account (named Administrator) is created.
 This is a Super Administrator account.
 It has full administrative rights within the Management Zone.
 You can create additional administrator accounts and give them Super Administrator rights.
 Or, you can create administrator accounts with restricted rights to limit the administrator's scope of accessible tasks, devices, and users.
 For instructions, see "Creating an Administrator Account" on page 30.
-23 Create administrator group accounts You can choose to create administrator groups.
+Description: Admin Group icon 2 Create administrator group accounts![ZEN11: Anju_Sep23_2010:added] You can choose to create administrator groups.
 If you assign rights and roles to an administrator group, the assigned rights and roles are applicable to all the members within the group.
 For instructions, see "Creating an Administrator Group Account" on page 31.
-Modify zone configuration settings The Management Zone settings are preset to provide the most common configuration.
+Description: Configuration icon Modify zone configuration settings The Management Zone settings are preset to provide the most common configuration.
 You don't need to change any settings at this time, but you might want to browse the settings to become more familiar with them.
-For instructions, see "Modifying Configuration Settings" on page 32. • Update ZENworks Software The System Updates feature allows you to obtain updates to the ZENworks software on a timely basis, and also allows you to schedule automatic downloads of the updates.
+For instructions, see "Modifying Configuration Settings" on page 32.
+Description: Configuration icon Update ZENworks Software The System Updates feature allows you to obtain updates to the ZENworks software on a timely basis, and also allows you to schedule automatic downloads of the updates.
 For instructions, see "Updating ZENworks Software" on page 34.
-Create Locations Security policies can be global or specific to locations.
+Description: Registration icon Create Locations Security policies can be global or specific to locations.
 A global policy is applied in all locations.
 A location-based policy is applied only when the ZENworks Agent determines that the device's network environment matches the environment defined for the location.
 For instructions, see "Creating Locations" on page 34.